SamahaCore/simpleFiqh/docs/hanafi/purification/wudhu.md

     - The area between the two earlobes.
 2. The second is to wash the hands with the arms and elbows once
 3. The third is to wash the feet with the ankles
-4. The fourth pillar is to wipe a quarter of the head
+4. The fourth pillar is to wipe a quarter of the head.

 ## Sunan